rohithpr/py-web-search/README.md

     # start: Default 0.
 The number of top results that are to be ignored.
     # sleep: Default True.
 If True, the program will wait for a second, when applicable, to avoid overwhelming the servers.
     # recent: Default None.
 The following values are allowed: 'h': hour, 'd': day, 'w': week, 'm': month and 'y': year.(Buggy)
-    # domain: Default ".com" For local results (ONLY FOR GOOGLE SEARCH)
+    # country_code: For local results.
 ```
 Prints 5 results from the the third result onwards (ignores the first 2) in the following format.